-I’ve read over and over again that sprouting chia seeds (or other mucilaginous seeds) at home can be a fairly difficult process that requires following a certain protocol.
-And it actually seems like most people avoid sprouting chia seeds as much as folding laundry and putting it away or visiting a nude beach in order to relax.
+I’ve read over and over again that sprouting chia seeds (or other mucilaginous seeds) at home can be a fairly difficult process that requires following a specific protocol.
+No wonder most people avoid sprouting chia seeds as much as folding laundry and putting it away or visiting a nude beach in order to relax, right?

 And yet, I’ve succeeded.